chikuang/fSACF/README.md

 Section 4: Applications

-Fig 5: Spanish electricity data, detrended electricitiy data, and their corresponding fACF and fSACF
+Fig 5: Spanish electricity data, detrended electricity data, and their corresponding fACF and fSACF

 Fig 6: Portmanteau test of the series